bastosmichael/Veterans-Lighthouse-API-Example/README.md

 2. Be sure that PHP cURL has been properly setup and configured to handle HTTPS calls.
 3. Be sure you have a secure method setup for retrieving/storing your API key.
 Most of these examples you can plug and play for dev/test purposes, but please take note of the warning at the bottom.
 4. Be sure the Python scripts point to the path that "FILES_IN_CIRCULATION" exists.
+5. This application uses two Javascript libraries, Axios for handling the AJAX transactions and DOMPurify for extra protection client side.
+Both are included in the bundle and nothing extra needs to be done.

 ### Front end
 ---